CiscoDevNet/terraform-provider-aci/docs/resources/l3out_management_network_instance_profile.md

 }
 ```

-The configuration snippet below below shows all possible attributes of the L3out Management Network Instance Profile.
+The configuration snippet below shows all possible attributes of the L3out Management Network Instance Profile.

 !> This example might not be valid configuration and is only used to show all possible attributes.